 Gradually changes in the law allowed people to brew on a more commercial basis provided they were fit and proper persons, and paid a local fee.
 The 1830 Beer Act allowed publicans to purchase beer from independent sources, and this together with improvements in transportation allowed brewers to expand their operations.

 The original Wharfedale Brewery was founded in Wetherby in 1756 by brewer, malster and farmer John Rhodes.
 When John Rhodes died in 1780 he was succeeded in the brewery by his eldest son Gregory and his second son Quentin and the two of them guided the fortunes of the brewery well into the nineteenth century.

-Quentin Rhodes, an important local businessman, made his fortune selling beer to many of the town’s 15 pubs.
+Quentin Rhodes, an important local businessman and keen supporter of building the Town Hall, Church and School, made his fortune selling beer to many of the town’s 15 pubs and inns.
 His portrait above still hangs in Wetherby Town Hall.

 In 1892 the brewery was sold by Rhodes’ nephew Mr. Coates, solicitor and clerk to the Board of Guardians, and became known as Braime’s Brewery, which was first registered in Tadcaster 1895 and later merged with the Wharfedale Brewery in 1899.

 In the 1870’s Benjamin Braime started a small brewery next to the site which had been acquired by John Smith.
 Braime then sold his High Street brewery to John Smith’s.